Data Augmentation for Seizure Prediction with Generative Diffusion Model: Methodology

 \subsection{Diffusion Model}

-Advances in the diffusion model have provided tractable probabilistic parameterization for describing the model, a stable training procedure with sufficient theoretical support, and a unified loss function design with high simplicity \cite{cao2022survey}.
-The diffusion model aims to transform the prior data distribution into random noise and revise the transformations step by step to rebuild a brand new sample with the same distribution as the prior.
-The process that transforms the starting state into the tractable noise through a Markov chain $q(x_t|x_{t-1})$ is the forward/diffusion process.
-The process that samples the noise gradients step by step into signals as the starting state through $p_{\theta}(x_{t-1}|x_t)$ is called reverse/denoised process.
-The diffusion and reverse process are showed in Fig. 2.
+Since its inception, the diffusion model has shown its remarkable advantages in various fields, offering a unified loss function with high simplicity and a stable training process with adequate theoretical support \cite{cao2022survey}.
+The diffusion model aims to transform the prior data into random noise and revise the transformations step by step to rebuild a brand new sample with the same distribution as the prior.
+We define $x_t\in R^{H \times L}$ for $t$ = 0, 1, 2, ... , $T$ as the data at diffusion step $t$, where $H$ is the EEG channel and $L$ is the length of EEG segment.
+The process that transforms the starting state $x_0$ into random noise $x_T$ through a Markov chain $q(x_t|x_{t-1})$ is the forward/diffusion process:

-We define $q_{data}(x_0)$ as the data distribution on $R^{H \times L}$, where $H$ is the EEG channel and $L$ is length of EEG segment.
-Then we define $x_t\in R^{H \times L}$ for $t$ = 0, 1, 2, ... , $T$ be a sequence of variables with the same dimension, where $t$ is the index for diffusion steps.

-The diffusion process is defined by a fixed Markov chain from data $x_0$ to the latent variable $x_T$ :